crcdng/hen-metaverse-tutorial-1/README.md

 ## hen-metaverse-tutorial-1

+*Note this tutorial needs updating.
+If anything is unclear leave ma bug report.*

 The first in a series of tutorials combining WebXR and the Hic et Nunc NFT art platform.

 Read the tutorial here: [Tutorial.md](Tutorial.md).